w3c/openscreenprotocol/datachannel.md

 ## Presentation Initiation

-1. To start a presentation, the controller sends a message to the display on the control channel with the presentation ID and URL of the initial presentation connection.
+1. To start a presentation, the controlling user agent sends a message to the receiver on the control channel with the presentation ID and URL of the initial presentation connection.
 2. The receiver spawns a Data Channel on the same RTC connection as the control channel, with a unique session ID generated as the label.
-3. The controller gets a reply on the control channel with the presentation ID, URL, and session ID to confirm success (or report an error).
+3. The controlling user agent gets a reply on the control channel with the presentation ID, URL, and session ID to confirm success (or report an error).

 ## Presentation Resumption

-1. To reconnect to a presentation, the controller sends a message to the display on the control channel with the presentation ID, URL, and session ID of the initial presentation connection.
+1. To reconnect to a presentation, the controlling user agent sends a message to the receiver on the control channel with the presentation ID, URL, and session ID of the initial presentation connection.
 2. If there is a corresponding presentation to be resumed, the receiver spawns a Data Channel on the same RTC connection as the control channel, with the session ID as the label.
-3. The controller gets a reply on control channel with the presentation ID, URL, and session ID to confirm success (or report an error).
+3. The controlling user agent gets a reply on control channel with the presentation ID, URL, and session ID to confirm success (or report an error).

 ## Presentation Connection Establishment

-Multiple connections from a controller can be handled by creating unique Data Channels for each peer.
+Multiple connections from a controlling user agent can be handled by creating unique Data Channels for each peer.
 A unique stream ID will be selected for muxing/demuxing messages on the underlying SCTP transport, see [draft-ietf-rtcweb-data-protocol-09](https://tools.ietf.org/html/draft-ietf-rtcweb-data-protocol-09#section-6).

 ## Presentation Connection Messaging